Frances Green’s experience includes:

 - Litigating on behalf of multinational corporations in federal and state courts and before the New York and various regional securities exchanges in all aspects of employment related litigation, including employment discrimination, sexual harassment, and wrongful discharge

-Ms. Green is an award-winning equestrian and is privileged to serve within the New York City boroughs as an Auxiliary Mounted New York Parks Officer.
+Frances is an award-winning equestrian and is privileged to serve within the New York City boroughs as an Auxiliary Mounted New York Parks Officer.
 She also serves on the Advisory Board of GALLOPNYC, an organization providing therapeutic horse riding to differently-abled youth and veterans with PTSD.
-Ms. Green enjoys indoor and outdoor rowing and racing and has won the US and World Championship in indoor rowing.
+Frances enjoys indoor and outdoor rowing and racing and has won the US and World Championship in indoor rowing.